A BRIEF HISTORY OF THE CONTROVERSY AND DEVELOPMENTS SURROUNDING THE BOOK OF ABRAHAM

 The Book of Abraham presents some very challenging issues.
 It was not the primary cause of my concerns, but it is a very significant piece of a bigger picture in which many issues tie together.
-It is an issue that ultimately has a lot to say about Joseph Smith’s claims to being a “translator” of ancient texts.
+It is an issue that ultimately has a lot to say about Joseph Smith’s claims to being a “translator” of ancient texts, and about his methods of creating scripture.
 As has been the case with so many other topics, I long ago thought I had a pretty good understanding of the challenges relating to the issue, but it turned out that the rabbit hole went far deeper than I thought.
-Having originally turned to some articles from LDS “experts” on the subject (such as BYU Egyptologists Gee & Muhlestein), I had unfortunately been given a very understated view of some of the challenges, and a very overstated view of some of the evidences supporting traditional views.
-Like most who get this far, I was busy and saw no need to dig any further at the time…

-Unfortunately, I’m sad to say that I was ultimately let down when I eventually looked deeper and explored the issue for myself.
-The issues were far messier than I’d been led to believe, and I felt a bit betrayed.
-Unfortunately, my feeling is that the 2014 LDS.org essay on the subject still fails to leave members of the church with reasonable expectations.
-I feel that it leaves out some significant information, and overstates some positions.
+Suffice it to say that the issues and available evidence turned out to be far messier than I’d been led to believe, and I felt betrayed.
+Unfortunately, my feeling is that the 2014 LDS.org essay on the subject still betrays members by withholding from them some of the most significant information, and even misleading them on some key issues.
+It also makes some egregious and misleading statements about supposed evidence in favor of the Book of Abraham’s ancient nature.
 I hope that we might see more openness there in the future, and I hope this post can be a helpful aid for those who would like to more fully understand the issues involved.

 A BRIEF HISTORY OF THE CONTROVERSY AND DEVELOPMENTS SURROUNDING THE BOOK OF ABRAHAM